 The application of various critical theories to literary texts.
-Class Level Restriction: Junior and Senior only.

 ENGL 399 Capstone Proposal

 Prepares students for their capstones.
 Students research possible topics and write a formal proposal for their capstones.
 Usually taken the semester preceding the capstone but can be taken concurrently.
 May be offered for variable credit from two to three semester hours.